bcgov/design-system/README.md

 # B.C.
 Design System [![img](https://img.shields.io/badge/Lifecycle-Maturing-007EC6)](https://github.com/bcgov/repomountie/blob/master/doc/lifecycle-badges.md)

-> [!IMPORTANT]
+> [!NOTE]
-> The B.C.
-Design System is currently in active development.
-We are releasing new guidance and assets in stages.
-The legacy design system will eventually be fully deprecated and archived.
+> This project is currently being redeveloped.
+If you have questions, [contact the design system team](#contact) or [open an issue](https://github.com/bcgov/design-system/issues).

 The B.C.
 Design System will give design and software development teams the building blocks to deliver intuitive, accessible digital services.

-It will replace [the legacy design system](https://developer.gov.bc.ca/Design-System/About-the-Design-System).
+It will replace [the legacy design system](#legacy-documentation).
+The legacy design system will eventually be deprecated and archived.

 ## B.C.
 Design Tokens

-The B.C.
-Design Tokens package is the first release as part of the new design system.
+The [B.C.
+Design Tokens package](https://github.com/bcgov/design-system/tree/docs/packages/design-tokens) is the first release as part of the new design system.

 Design tokens provide a method to quickly and consistently implement the province's look and feel for digital services.
 They offer a set of standardized options to help developers style user interfaces in a consistent and future-proof way.